am1t/sn-digital-garden/notes/dev/digital garden setup.md

 Uses Jekyll, Netlify and Obsidian.
 Possibly will follow this as part of my wish to get a digital garden setup.
 This was an easier setup -- I have got a running digital garden in place now.
 Idea is to explore this and see if this sticks.

 One point that did fail was the local setup.
-My [[experiements with ruby|experiements with Ruby]] aren't going well.
+My [[experiments with ruby|experiments with Ruby]] aren't going well.
 Here's what I have written during my experiments.

 > This language beffudles me.
 It breaks at so many points, especially versions and dependency management.